sara2815/ExpenseTracker/README.md

  the log at the end will print out all transactions added by all users because they all use the addTransaction method.
 Instructors confirmed that this was okay.

+###Phase 4: Task 3
+I would create an abstract class for my graphics.
+My graphics classes are basically responsible for constructing an extra panel and showing particular data on it.
+While there are a few differences between Transaction Graphics, History Graphics and Filtered History Graphics, there are a few similarities too.
+First of all, all of them have a field of type Account.
+All of them have common methods concerning appearance and set up.
+I believe it would prevent code duplication and create better cohesion and coupling for me to create an Abstract class like "Component Graphics" that has a field of Type Account.
+Additionally, the class could contain common methods such as setAppearance (which sets up the graphics in positions).
+The graphics classes can provide their own implementations for these methods too if required.